changeworld/azure-docs.ja-jp/articles/storage/storage-dotnet-how-to-use-queues.md

     // Retrieve a reference to a queue.
     CloudQueue queue = queueClient.GetQueueReference("myqueue");

     // Fetch the queue attributes.
     queue.FetchAttributes();

     // Retrieve the cached approximate message count. int? cachedMessageCount = queue.ApproximateMessageCount;

     // Display number of messages.
     Console.WriteLine("Number of messages in queue: " + cachedMessageCount);

-## キューを削除する
+## <a name="delete-a-queue"></a>Delete a queue

-キューおよびキューに格納されているすべてのメッセージを削除するには、キュー オブジェクトの **Delete** メソッドを呼び出します。
+To delete a queue and all the messages contained in it, call the **Delete** method on the queue object.

     // Retrieve storage account from connection string.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(